"

-• Use terminology that makes sense in other languages.
+• If possible, use terms that makes sense in other languages.
 Create agreements across contractors on common terms.

 • Universities (Spain and Mexico) are a big plus.